mahhis/google-meet-bot/README.md

 - `GOOGLE_CLIENT_ID` - Go to https://console.cloud.google.com and get it
 - `GOOGLE_SECRET_KEY` - Go to https://console.cloud.google.com and get it

-- `GOOGLE_ACCESS_TOKEN` and  `GOOGLE_ACCESS_TOKEN` - Required values ​​for authorization of the account from which the link will be generated
+- `GOOGLE_REFRESH_TOKEN` and  `GOOGLE_ACCESS_TOKEN` - Required values ​​for authorization of the account from which the link will be generated

     ```bash
     node src/helpers/google-auth.js